arslanbekzhaparov/CashDashboard/README.md

 ## Overview

 This project is a **Cash Dashboard** built with React and styled-components.
-It provides a familiar and user-friendly interface, displaying available balances in a card-style component, recent transactions, and a cash request feature using a modal.

 ## Live Demo